pablo-meier/Pablog/posts/2015-07-05-using-erlang.md

 Oh, and

-### Being the only (kinda, sorta, I guess) mainstream language that gets software right
+<h3 id="being-the-only-kinda-sorta-i-guess-mainstream-language-that-gets-software-right">Being the only (kinda, sorta, I guess) mainstream language that gets software right</h3>

 Most "Why Erlang?" posts cover this beautifully, so you can start by reading [Evan Miller][2].
 In particular, I love his points that many of the benefits of